-The Baptism prayer of the early Christians emphasized the respect, unity, equality, and harmony of each member—a very radical idea.
+The early Christian Baptism prayer emphasized the dignity, respect, unity, equality, and harmony of each member—a very radical idea.

 In those days, a traditional saying already five or six centuries old quoted a man thanking the Fates everyday that he was born a Greek, not a barbarian; free, not a slave; and a man, not a woman.

 Instead, the traditional early Christian Baptism prayer said:

 “Baptized into Messiah,

 there is no more Jew or Greek,